bazelbuild/bazel-website/basics/patching.md

 ---
 layout: contribute
-title: Patch acceptance process
+title: Making a pull request
 ---

-# Patch Acceptance Process (Life of a PR)
+# Making a Pull Request (Patch Acceptance Process)

 This page outlines how contributors can propose and make changes to the Bazel code base.